 A clear call to action is needed here.

-I usually send out another message about a week later with additional content, taking a soft, conversational tone.
+I usually send out another message about 5 days later with additional content, taking a soft, conversational tone.

 I don’t talk about the offer anymore, and I don’t ask them why they missed it.